-While a word-count wasn’t the ultimate goal, these articles went from a few hundred to a few thousand words.
+In working with our client, a word count wasn’t the ultimate goal; these articles went from a few hundred to a few thousand words.
 Older, shorter, unread articles were dropped and redirected to the new, richer articles.

 This data backed up our premise and our findings.
-It’s totally transformed how we look at building content strategies for our clients.
-No longer do we do a bunch of research and mass produce articles, infographics and whitepapers anymore.
-We deliberately design a library for our clients, audit their current content, and prioritize the gaps necessary.
+It’s transformed how we look at building content strategies for our clients.
+We no longer do a bunch of research and mass-produce articles, infographics, and whitepapers.
+We deliberately design a library for our clients, audit their current content, and prioritize necessary gaps.

-Even on the MarTech Blog, we’re doing this.
-I used to brag about having over 5,000 posts.
+Even on Martech Zone, we’re doing this.
+I used to brag about having over 10,000 posts.
 You know what?
-We’ve trimmed the blog to about 4,000 posts and continue to go back every week and enrich older posts.
+We’ve trimmed the blog to about 5,000 posts and continue going back every week to enrich older posts.
 Because they’re transformed so drastically, we republish them as new.
 Additionally, because they often already rank and have backlinks to them, they skyrocket in search engine results.

 To get started, I’d recommend taking this approach: